 The permit will be revocable at any time at the sole discretion of the City Traffic Engineer or his designee.
 Should the permit be revoked, the permittee shall remove its banners from the street area as directed by and to the satisfaction of the City Traffic Engineer or his designee.
 If the permittee fails to remove its banners as directed and to the Engineer's satisfaction, the City or its contractors may remove the permittee's banners; in this case, the permittee shall be responsible for all costs incurred by the City or its contractors in removing the banners.
 Furthermore, if the permit is revoked, the City shall not be liable for any costs of whatever nature incurred or suffered by the permittee or anyone else arising from the revocation of the permit.

-The cost of the banner permit is $100 for the approved permit plus $1 per pole used.
+The cost of the banner permit is $100 for the permit plus $1 per pole used.
 Because two banners must be used per pole, the pole price equals half the number of banners requested.
-A permit fee request will be submitted to permittee by the City and the fee must be paid before the application is approved.
+An invoice will be submitted by the City to the permittee when the application is received and the fee must be paid within 30 days.

 - Name of the Permittee, including a contact person and phone number